-F6a, b.
-The banks of a stream are formed to contain the channel flow in a delicate balance of forces that can be destabilised by human activities.
+F6a-d.
+The banks of a stream are formed to contain the channel flow in a delicate balance of forces that can be destabilized by human activities.
 Altered streambanks are those having impaired structural integrity (strength or stability) usually due to human causes.
 These banks are more susceptible to cracking and/or slumping.
 Count as streambank alteration such damage as livestock or wildlife hoof shear and concentrated trampling, vehicle or ATV tracks, and any other human-caused disruption of bank integrity, including rip-rap or use of fill.
 The basic criterion is any disturbance to bank structure that increases erosion potential or bank profile shape change.
 One large exception is lateral bank cutting caused by stream flow, even if thought to result from upstream human manipulation of the flow.
 The intent of this item is to assess only direct, on-site mechanical or structural damage to the banks.
 Each bank is considered separately, so total bank length for this item is approximately twice the reach length of stream channel in the polygon (more if the stream is braided).
-NOTE: Constructed streambanks (especially those with rip-rap) may be stabilised at the immediate location, but are likely to disrupt normal flow dynamics and cause erosion of banks downstream.
+NOTE: Constructed streambanks (especially those with rip-rap) may be stabilized at the immediate location, but are likely to disrupt normal flow dynamics and cause erosion of banks downstream.
 The width of the bank to be considered is proportional to stream size.
-The table below gives a conceptual guideline for how wide a band along the bank to assess.
+The table below gives a conceptual guideline, NOT